Cheap Houses for Sale in Japan

 Finding Cheap Houses for Sale in Japan

 Japan's declining population has left millions of homes vacant, creating a genuine buyer's market unlike anywhere else in the developed world.
-Under ¥5,000,000 (approximately $33,000 USD), you'll find everything from renovation projects in coastal towns and mountain villages to move-in-ready homes within commuting distance of major cities like Osaka, Fukuoka, and Sendai.
+Under ¥5,000,000 (approximately $33,000 USD), you'll find everything from renovation projects in coastal towns to move-in-ready homes within commuting distance of major cities like Osaka, Fukuoka, and Sendai.

 What Does "Cheap" Mean in Japan?